aashishmalik7936/Elo-Merchant-Category-Recommendation/README.md

 # ELO MERCHANT CATEGORY RECOMMENDATION COMPETITION #
 This was a machine learning competition hosted by **Kaggle**.
-In this participants had to make a regression model that will predict the loyality scores given by customers to transactions.
+In this participants had to make a regression model that will predict the loyality scores given for each transactions.
 Link to competition: https://www.kaggle.com/c/elo-merchant-category-recommendation

 ## About Elo ##
 Elo is one of the largest payment brands in Brazil, has built partnerships with merchants in order to offer promotions or discounts to cardholders.
-Elo asked the kagglers to build a regression model which can predict the loyality scores given by custormers on a particular transaction, given the details about the transaction.
+Elo asked the kagglers to build a regression model which can predict the loyality scores given to custormers for that particular transaction, given the details about the transaction.

 ## Performance ##
 This was one of the largest competition hosted on kaggle and I secured **140th position (top 4%) out of 4128 participants thereby winning a silver medal**.
 Link to my kaggle profile: https://www.kaggle.com/aashish7936